Feynman Categories: Universal Operations

 \section{Universal Operations}

-In this section, for a given Feynman category, we constuct a new Feynman category of universal operations.
+In this section, given a Feynman category, we construct a new Feynman category of universal operations.
 This is what conceptually explains the constructions of Gerstenhaber and the algebraic half of Deligne's conjecture by rendering them as the outcome of a calculable construction.
 This of course now translates to all contexts.